HadrienGardeur/web-speech-recommended-voices/README.md

 * Under the current circumstances, these Google voices have been prioritized lower than their Microsoft/Apple counterparts in the list of recommended voices.
 * Overall, it's unfortunate that Chrome Desktop is lagging far behind Android and Chrome OS when it comes to the range of voices and languages supported by default ([related issue](https://github.com/HadrienGardeur/read-aloud-best-practices/issues/21)).

 ### Chrome OS

-* Chrome OS comes with four sets of voices: Chrome voices (7 languages), Android voices (50+ languages), Natural voices (6 languages) and eSpeak voices (38 languages).
+* Chrome OS comes with four sets of voices: Chrome OS voices, Android voices (50+ languages), Natural voices and eSpeak voices (38 languages).
+* By default, Chrome OS downloads Chrome OS voices for your system language, while Android and eSpeak voices are available for all languages.
+* Google is also gradually adding support for Natural voices, which are basically the higher quality variants of their Android voices with the added benefit of working offline.
+Natural voices require the user to go to their system settings to install them.
+* Chrome OS has an unfortunate tendency of uninstalling voice packs whenever a new Chrome OS update is installed, which happens very often.
 * Most Android voices offer offline and online variants and they're on par quality-wise with what Apple offers in terms of downloadable voices.
 * These Android voices have some of the worst names on any platform/browser, making them hardly usable without the kind of re-labeling offered by this project.
-* Google is also gradually adding these Android voices to Chrome OS through the ability to install higher quality voice packs that work offline, re-labeling these voices as "natural voices" in the process.
+* Android voices also suffer from issues with latency and/or availability.
+In some cases, it might take up to a minute for the first utterance to be read aloud.
 * Chrome voices are one step below Android voices, but they offer a decent selection for the most common languages.
 * eSpeak voices should be avoided at all cost due to their extremely low quality and have been documented separately in order to filter them out.